mlcimscdsmbse/project-isletbetacells/README.md

    confirm the existence of the regulation between “d” and “y”?
 Can you spot any relevant flaws or limitations of our data or the analysis?
 Justify your claims.

+## Deliverables

+You should write your analysis in an R Markdown or Python notebook, interwining text and code to facilitate the understanding of the analysis steps and their reproducibility.
+You should include the HTML output file of that notebook, along with all the files involved in the analysis.
+The HTML output should show at the top a front matter including the title of the project, the names of the authors and the date.
+Failing in any of these formal aspects will penalize the grade.

 ## Submission procedure

 This project has to be submitted using